Moss Beach, California

-Moss Beach is a coastal census-designated place in San Mateo County, California, with a year 2020 census population of 3,214.
+Moss Beach is a coastal census-designated place in San Mateo County, California, United States, with a year 2020 census population of 3,214.
 Located in Moss Beach are the Fitzgerald Marine Reserve, a marine sanctuary; the Half Moon Bay Airport, the historic Moss Beach Distillery; and the Seal Cove Inn, a destination lodging property.
-Moss Beach is a cool coastal microclimate that gives one a sense of separation from the nearby metropolitan San Francisco Bay Area and assures that summer temperatures are generally mild.
+Moss Beach has a cool coastal microclimate that gives a sense of separation from the nearby metropolitan San Francisco Bay Area and assures that summer temperatures are generally mild.

 History

 Moss Beach began as a resort destination, with its first hotel built in 1881 by Juergen Wienke.
 It grew with the advent of the Ocean Shore Railroad.